Bordered manifolds with torus boundary and the link surgery formula: The link surgery complex of the Hopf link

-In this section, we compute the type-$D$ module of the Hopf link complex when we use an arc system such that one arc is alpha-parallel and the other is beta-parallel.
+In this section, we compute the type-$D$ module of the Hopf link complex when we use an arc system such that $L_1$ is alpha-parallel, and $L_2$ is beta-parallel.
 We write $\bar\cH_{\Lambda}^{\cK\otimes \cK}$ for the associated type-$D$ module.

 \begin{prop} The type-$D$ module $\bar \cH_{\Lambda}^{\cK\otimes \cK}$ is identical to the module $\cH_{\Lambda}^{\cK\otimes \cK}$, except that we delete the term $\ve{c}\mapsto \ve{d}\otimes \scV_1^{\lambda_1-1}\scV_2^{\lambda_2}\tau_1\tau_2$ from $\delta^1$. \end{prop} \begin{proof} We may use Theorem~\ref{thm:transformer-bimodule} and the transformer bimodule to change one of the arcs from alpha-parallel to beta-parallel.
 Accordingly, we have that